-Core20PLUS5 is a national NHS England and NHS Improvement approach to support the reduction of health inequalities at both national and system level.
-The approach defines a target population cohort – the ‘Core20PLUS’ – and identifies ‘5’ focus clinical areas requiring accelerated improvement.
+Core20PLUS5 is a national NHS England approach to inform action to reduce healthcare inequalities at both national and system level.
+The approach defines a target population – the ‘Core20PLUS’ – and identifies ‘5’ focus clinical areas requiring accelerated improvement.

 The most deprived 20% of the national population as identified by the national Index of Multiple Deprivation (IMD).
 The IMD has seven domains with indicators accounting for a wide range of social determinants of health.